dhoer/gitlab-secrets/README.md

     git checkout README.md

-Note that `.gitallowed` works by adding secrets allowed to the git repo config file and can't be removed.
+Note that `.gitallowed` works by adding secrets allowed to the git repo config file for the project on the gitlab server and would require manual removal.